Descanonge/neba/docs/source/config/index.rst

     package.
 The main difference is that Neba allows nested configurations.
 To do that, it replace the :class:`traitlets.config.Configurable` class with :class:`~config.section.Section` and uses its own
-    :class:`~config.application.ApplicationBase` class.
+    :class:`~config.application.Application` class.
 The objects reading the
     configuration from files and command line arguments have also been rewritten and expanded.